At Home On The Mountain: A Photographer’s Visual Journal

 It’s tough growing up in the shadow of a legend; the lesser known neighbor linked to fame through backcountry trails and one steep, winding road.
 But that’s Mammoth Lakes, California; Yosemite’s next door neighbor thirty-five miles east whose lack of national notoriety is just fine with the droves of Californians who have long made the town of about 8,000 residents their preferred outdoor playground.

-Sadly, the Covid-19 pandemic has deeply impacted this mountain town that only has one hospital with 17 beds.
-Preventing a widespread outbreak was at the heart of the town’s decision to shut the mountain down in March, 2020 during the height of the spring skiing season which has been known to run into summer.
-Mammoth instituted various efforts to balance safety with economic concerns as the pandemic remained a constant in the state through the year, but suffered a significant setback as a massive winter surge took hold in California.
-The legions of California visitors who typically flock here for endless powder runs and trout-filled alpine lakes are non-existent.
-As it stands in early 2021, Mammoth is a virtual destination for everyone but residents after a statewide ban on short-term lodging was instituted in mid-December.
+Sadly, the Covid-19 pandemic deeply impacted this mountain town that has only a single hospital with 17 beds and is extremely dependent on tourism for survival.
+In 2019, the last reported financial statement from the town, net revenue attributed to Transient Occupancy was over $20 million.
+With the volcanic mountain drawing outdoor enthusiasts year around, the pandemic lockdown was a financial version of a once-in-a-lifetime eruption.
+Preventing a widespread outbreak was at the heart of the town’s decision to shut the mountain down in March, 2020 during the height of the spring skiing season which has often run into summer.
+Mammoth instituted various efforts to balance safety with economic concerns as the pandemic remained a constant in the state through the year, but suffered a significant setback as a massive winter surge took hold in California just as the ski and snowboard crowd, with pockets of much needed dollars, would typically converge.
+The legions of California visitors who flock to Mammoth for endless powder runs and trout-filled alpine lakes were, unfortunately, a mere trickle of normal.
+By early 2021, Mammoth had instituted all the required guidelines and measures at significant cost to get visitors into town, but it remained mostly a virtual destination for all but residents after a statewide ban on short-term lodging ran from mid-December through January.

 Three hundred and one miles.
 That’s how far it is from my Los Angeles home to Mammoth Lakes and my Subaru Outback, a clear asset for getting around Mammoth, can practically drive itself there having done it so many times.
 Although Mammoth, as the locals call it, is next door to Yosemite, it has its own identity and slightly different location.
 See, Mammoth is accessed via US 395 from the eastern side of the Sierras, not the western side where Yosemite’s iconic Valley, Half Dome and El Capitan are located.
 With that important distinction in mind, some joke that Mammoth is on the proverbial wrong side of the tracks, but the beauty of the Sierras extends far beyond any manmade boundary lines and makes Mammoth the perfect outdoor destination, even if it does mean having to tell others that you’re heading up “near Yosemite.”